ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 requires an explicit way of communicating service status and usage quotas.

-This was partially addressed by the `Retry-After` header field defined in {{!SEMANTICS=I-D.ietf-httpbis-semantics}} to be returned in 429 (Too Many Request) (see {{?STATUS429=RFC6525}}) or 503 (Service Unavailable) responses.
+This was partially addressed by the "Retry-After" header field defined in {{!HTTP=I-D.ietf-httpbis-semantics}} to be returned in 429 (Too Many Request) (see {{?STATUS429=RFC6525}}) or 503 (Service Unavailable) responses.